dimodi/project-templates/README.md

 # Telerik UI for Blazor Project and Item Templates

 This NuGet package provides ASP.NET Core Blazor project and item templates that include the [Telerik UI for Blazor](https://www.telerik.com/blazor-ui) component library.
 The [project templates provide multiple settings](#project-template-features) to configure the Telerik Blazor components during app creation.
-The [item templates expose settings](#item-templates) to enable various component features.
+The [item templates expose settings](#item-templates) to enable various Telerik component features.

 ## Table of Contents